rogeriotaques/vue-start-kit/readme.md

 👉🏻 A new tab will open on your (default) browser pointing to [http://localhost:1234/](http://localhost:1234/).
 If this address is already in use, it will automatically choose another random port.

-Hooray! 🎉 At this point we should be up and running.
+Hooray! 🎉 At this point you should be seeing the app running already.

 From now on, everything you change in the `source-code` will trigger an immediate update on the browser (_without refresh_) preserving the current state of your newly created app.